Speech and Hearing Science

 Sophomore and Junior Years:

 • Talk to different faculty and discuss research interests and possible projects.
 If possible, work in the lab(s) of relevant faculty.
-You can earn upper-division research credit for working in a lab.
+You can earn upper-division research credit (and honors credit) for working in a lab.

 • Mid-Spring Semester Junior Year: Identify the faculty member who will be the Director of your Honors thesis project.
 Complete the required Thesis workshop.

-• Late-Spring Semester Junior Year: With your Director, determine your research thesis or creative project topic and choose the other member(s) of your honors committee.
-Begin developing/writing your Honors prospectus.
+• Late-Spring Semester Junior Year: With your Director, determine your thesis topic and choose the other member(s) of your honors committee.
+Begin developing and writing your Honors prospectus.
 If you are ready, submit your prospectus by the priority deadline.

 Senior year: